qcgm1978/llm-app/README_EN.md

-# Revelation Road
+# App by config

 ## Project Introduction

-Revelation Road is a React-based cross-platform application that provides a categorized content browsing experience.
+A React-based cross-platform application that provides a categorized content browsing experience.
 Users can browse terms (with infinite depth) by subject classification or book page classification and obtain relevant explanations.
 The application supports Chinese-English switching, background music, and other features.
-"Revelation Road" is a science fiction romance novel by singer G.E.M. (邓紫棋), which tells the story of a mysterious world called "Revelation Road" containing many hidden knowledge and secrets.
-The terms in the directory are concepts mentioned or implied in the book, including science, theology, psychology, programming, philosophy, music, literature, etc. The content is constantly being improved; if you have any ideas, you can submit an Issue.
+The content is constantly being improved; if you have any ideas, you can submit an Issue.

 ### Infinite Depth